cavaliba/cmt_monitor/docs/docs/check_process.md

 **PROCESS** checks if one or more process is running.

-## Enable the module

-Enable the module in the configuration :

-    # conf.yml

-	modules:
-  	  process:
-  	     enable: yes

-## Additional parameters
+## Configure

-This check requires additional parameters to define each disk to be checked :
+This check requires parameters to define each disk to be checked :

 Syntax: